Intro to Thermodynamics

 Application of Thermodynamics

 As an engineer, we seek to find a way to use the laws of thermodynamics to transform energy into some form of work.
 This is done inside power plants to create the electricity that powers your house.
 Thermodynamics is also used to design your car’s engine.
 It is also used to cool your food in your refrigerator, or to cool or heat your house with a heat pump.
-These are just a few examples of applications that use thermodynamics within their design, there are in fact many more, which will be discussed later on.
+These are just a few examples of applications that use thermodynamics within their design, there are in fact many more, which will be discussed on other pages within this website.